A/B Testing Your App Store Listing

 It’s also possible that you get no result, meaning the differences in your variations don’t really matter.
 Don’t give up here!
 You have to dig deeper at this point.
-If color of the screenshots doesn’t change your target audiences behavior, maybe language does or the features that are highlighted do.
+If the color of the screenshots doesn’t change your target audience's behavior, maybe language does or the features that are highlighted do.

 5. Implementing collected data

 If your experiment identified a clear winning variation you can either update your app store listing straight away or use these data in succeeding tests.
 Remember, the more you test, the better optimized your app store listing will be.

 Any app store is an ever-changing system.
 That’s why it’s vital to have your finger on the pulse and keep testing even when results of initial tests helped attain your aims.
 There are always perspectives for growth.